justinfarrelldev/open-ctp-server/CONTRIBUTING.md

 You should also make sure to check off the action items on the checklist.
 These are present as reminders to ease along the review process.

 A contributor will then code-review the changes and will suggest changes to your pull request before eventually merging it in.

+## Code Spell Checker

+There is a Code Spell Checker in the recommended extensions.
+This will highlight typos with a blue underline to prevent typos from causing problems.

+If a word is legitimate correctly spelled, don't hesitate to add it to the dictionary and commit it.
+These are the steps to do so:
+- Hover over the word with the blue underline
+- Click Quick Fix...
+- Click on 'Add: "___" to workspace settings'
+- Commit this change with your other changes

 ## Pull Request Guidelines for Reviewers